How to visit Tiger Leaping Gorge with your dog

 Tickets

 We arrived at the gorge from the Lijiang side.
 You will be directed to a ticket booth.
-They asked to see our health code, itinerary code, passport and negative PCR test within 48 hours.
-After we showed them all this we bought our tickets and went on our way (we had our own car so getting here with Nova was easy).
+We showed our passports, bought our tickets and went on our way (we had our own car so getting here with Nova was easy).

 Scenic Area